Aeronext Flying Gondola

 Tokyo, Kantō, Japan

-An October 14, 2019 Facebook Fan Page post, Aeronext announced the creation of their “Flying Gondola” passenger hybrid-electric vertical take-off and landing (VTOL) aircraft.
+A Oct.
+14, 2019 Facebook Fan Page post announced that Aeronext created their “Flying Gondola” passenger hybrid-electric vertical take-off and landing (VTOL) aircraft.
 Their new VTOL aircraft is designed for safety and comfort.
-The company's current aircraft holds one (1) passenger but their next model will hold at least four (4) passengers.
+The company's current aircraft holds one passenger but their next model will hold at least four passengers.

-The aircraft has forward and rear tilting wings, each with four (4) propellers.
-Each wing tilts to the best angle for take-off, forward flight, during turbulence and landing.
-Using the company's own proprietary software and hardware allows the movement of the wings and propeller speed to keep the fuselage of the aircraft to remain horizontal and minimizes swaying at all times, for a more comfortable ride for passengers during all portions of flight.
+The aircraft has forward and rear tilting wings, each with four propellers.
+Each wing tilts to the best angle for take-off and forward flight, during turbulence and landing.
+The company's own proprietary software and hardware allows the movement of the wings and propeller speed to keep the fuselage of the aircraft to remain horizontal and minimizes swaying at all times, for a more comfortable ride for passengers during all portions of flight.
 Notice the front of the fuselage is the circular portion of the fuselage and the rear of the aircraft is the angled part.

 - Aircraft: Hybrid-electric VTOL